kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/set-as-env-var.md

     data:
     - objectName: secretalias                    # name of the mounted content to sync. this could be the object name or object alias
       key: username
+    - plainValue: hello folks                    # publicly available information that is NOT kept secret
+      key: greeting
   parameters:
     usePodIdentity: "false"
     keyvaultName: "$KEYVAULT_NAME"               # the name of the KeyVault